ESSolutions/ESSArch_EPP/ESSArch_PP/docs/user_guide/workspace.rst

 An IP from ingest has state **Ingest Workarea** and an IP from access has state **Access Workarea**.

-An IP with state **Access Workarea** can be used as/as part of a dissemination and its content is available in the filebrowser on the :ref:`dissemination page <dissemination>`.
+An IP with state **Access Workarea** can be used as part of a dissemination and its content is available in the filebrowser on the :ref:`dissemination page <dissemination>`.